A direct-sampling SDR you’ll love to use

 Internal VHF/UHF module (future 2021 option)

-An expansion slot is reserved for a high-performance VHF/UHF module, with output of approximately 15 W. This module will support all modes.
+An expansion slot is reserved for a high-performance VHF/UHF module (covered bands to be announced), with an output of approximately 15 W. This module will support all modes.

 Kit version (future version)